PORTUGAL FAQ

 Experience Portugal

-Colorful palaces, pristine beaches, epic mountain views, and charming old towns, Portugal is a country that will surprise and delight you at every turn.
+Colorful palaces, pristine beaches, epic mountain views, and enchanting old towns, Portugal is a country that will surprise and delight you at every turn.

 Do I need a visa to travel to Portugal?

-US citizens may enter Portugal for up to 90 days for tourism without a visa.
+US citizens can enter Portugal for up to 90 days for tourism without a visa.

 When is the best time to visit Portugal?

 The best times to visit Portugal are in the spring (April and May) and fall (September and October).
-These are considered the shoulder seasons and will have fewer crowds, but the weather is still comfortable.
+These shoulder seasons have fewer crowds while the weather is still comfortable.

 What type of luggage is best?

 The lighter, the better!
-If you only have a rolling suitcase, that will work, but getting your hands on a more mobile bag, like a large backpack, would be better.
-We take private and public transportation.
-We move often on this trip, changing locations every 2-3 days.
+If you only have a rolling suitcase, that will work, but having a more mobile bag, such as a large backpack, would be easier to handle.
+We take private and public transportation, and locations change every 2-3 days.
 Loading your suitcase on and off different modes of transport can be challenging.

-You'll also want a daypack for your gear, food, and drinks for the day.
+You'll also need a daypack for your gear, food, and drinks for the day.

 Can I drink the water in Portugal?